syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of the container background when the text feild is in the default state.
+            Background color of the numericupdown is in the default state.
             <br/>
             <br/>
         </td>